SandroMartens/DBGSOM/README.md

 # DBGSOM
-A directed batch growing approach to enhance the topology preservation of self-organizing map (SOM).
+DBGSOM is short for _A directed batch growing approach to enhance the topology preservation of self-organizing map_ (SOM) (after the paper with the same title).
 This project was inspired by the great [MiniSom](https://github.com/JustGlowing/minisom).

 ## How it works